dotnet/docs-maui/docs/deployment/trimming.md

 ### Define a TypeConverter to replace an implicit conversion operator

-Implicit conversion operators in a .NET MAUI app are incompatible with full trimming and will be removed by the trimmer.
-In a .NET MAUI app these typically affect bindings between properties with different types, and setting a property value of a bindable object with a value of a different type.
+It's not possible to rely on implicit conversion operators when assigning a value of an incompatible type to a property in XAML, or when two properties of different types use a data binding, when full trimming is enabled.
+This is because the implicit operator methods might be removed by the trimmer if they aren't used in your C# code.
 For more information about implicit conversion operators, see [User-defined explicit and implicit conversion operators](/dotnet/csharp/language-reference/operators/user-defined-conversion-operators).

 For example, consider the following type that defines implicit conversion operators between `SizeRequest` and `Size`: